Reference Design

 Extending the nanoSoC reference design

-There are a growing number of SoC Labs projects that extend the core nanoSoC reference design.
+There are a growing number of SoC Labs projects (see below) that extend the core nanoSoC reference design.
 The initial collection of projects using the nanoSoC design were implementing custom accelerators for Machine Learning based inference.
 Such IP extensions require very efficient transfer of data across the System of Chip bus fabric.
 The nanoSoC design can be extended by DMA controllers, such as the DMA 230, DMA 350 from Arm or custom controller IP.
 More recent project have been developing analog parts for subsystems such as sensing.
 Additional IP such as Analog to Digital Converters ("ADC") and Phase Locked Loops ("PLL") have been used to extend nanoSoC based system capabilities.

 ASIC Flow for back end design stages